 The best thing about chocolate is that it's so versatile.
-It tastes great by itself, even better in a dessert and oh-so-heavenly when it's melted.
-If you've been given any dark chocolate this Easter, make sure you use it for this recipe.
+It tastes great by itself, even better in a dessert, and oh-so-heavenly when it's melted.
+If you enjoy dark chocolate, make sure you use the leftovers for this recipe.
 Simply melt it down with some cream and Grand Marnier liqueur or orange juice, and get dipping!

 Easy chocolate fudge

-Who doesn’t love a squishy square of chocolatey fudge?
-And despite what you might think, you don’t have to be a master chocolatier to make it either.
+Who doesn’t love a squishy square of chocolate fudge?
+And despite what you might think, you don’t have to be a master chocolatier to make it, either.

 Chocolate and pistachio cookies

 Chewy cookies just aren’t the same without big chunks of melty chocolate, and these triple chocolate dipped cookies are positively oozing with the stuff!
-Try replacing the pistachios with your own choice of nuts — chopped almonds, pecans or peanuts would all work perfectly.
+Try replacing the pistachios with your own choice of nuts — chopped almonds, pecans, hazlenuts or peanuts would all work well.

 These melt-in-the-mouth truffles are a rich and decadent way to upcycle that hoard of Easter chocolate.
-Add a splash of Drambuie, Tia Maria or brandy for an extra kick, or leave it out to keep them kid-friendly.
+Add a splash of Tia Maria or brandy for an extra kick.